hbctraining/Intro-to-R-online-Catalyst/lessons/5D_Segment_5_Video_D.md

 metadata$genotype[1:5]
 ```

 The `$` allows you to select a single column by name.
 To select multiple columns by name, you need to combine a vector of values that correspond to the column names.
-To remind ourselves of that the column names are, we could use the colnames() function by typing colnames, and inside parentheses giving the dataframe, so in our case, we would add `metadata`.
+To remind ourselves of what the column names are, we could use the colnames() function by typing colnames, and inside parentheses giving the dataframe, so in our case, we would add `metadata`.

 ```r
 colnames(metadata)